 A sponsor is defined as a mentor who guides the individual (called sponsee) through the twelve steps, as well as in difficult, indecisive moments.

 Soon, the individual becomes more confident in dealing with issues without the artificial self-confident stupor that was alcohol-induced.
 Moreover, that feeling of irritability arising from stress slowly gives way to patience and tolerance.
-Prayer and meditation becomes a part of life, whatever the circumstances.
+Prayer and meditation become a part of life, whatever the circumstances.

 The significance of prayer can be seen here, such that each day begins and ends with prayer.